 The families have learned Danish, of course.
 But English has been on the agenda as well.
 Danish is important for functioning within the local community.
 English is important for functioning within the company.

 In addition to language instruction, the welcome includes cultural training through the Lærdansk Living program, where newcomers are introduced to local customs, associations, the welfare state and much more.

 "My family and I feel we have received a warm welcome with the introduction to the culture and language instruction.
 It is giving us an understanding of the different lifestyle, and helping us establish a working life and everyday life in Denmark," says Kenji Sato, one of the Japanese engineers who has moved here.

-The collaboration with MHI Vestas Offshore Wind began in the spring of 2014, and will of course continue in 2015.
+The collaboration with MHI Vestas Offshore Wind began in the spring of 2014.
 Lærdansk has established similar collaborations with Siemens, Grundfos and others.